MarkPearlCoZa/Blog_General/_posts/2017-12-08-What-Im-looking-for-in-my-ideal-job.md

 * Have a job where I can put my best 8 hours
 * Family is important and so having my evenings / time to spend with my family is important -
 * Feel connected to a group where people are working together to create something

+Things to do for next time...
+* Figure out cost of delays
+* Figure out the business model behind the systems